 - The Treaty of Waitangi and School Governance: Kei tua atu o te matapaki kōrero ko te mahi.
 Wellington: New Zealand School Trustees Association.

 “He pāpaka ahau nō Rangataua!”
 Nō Tauranga Moana a Alex.
 He Pākehā ia, ā, he hononga ōna ki a Ngāti Pūkenga, Ngāi Te Rangi iwi, me Ngā Pōtiki hapū.
 I tipu ia i raro o ngā maru o te kōhanga reo me te kura kaupapa Māori.
 Nō taua wā tonu, kua whai a Alex i ngā kaupapa rangahau e tautoko ana i te ao Māori, me te Tiriti o Waitangi.
 Ki te taha o tōna hoa rangatira, he hononga ōnā ki ngā iwi o Ngāti Maniapoto, Te Aupōuri, Ngāti Wai me Te Rarawa.

-I'm a third generation Pākehā and was raised in Tauranga Moana.
+I'm a fifth-generation Pākehā and was raised in Tauranga Moana.
 I have affiliations to Ngāti Pūkenga iwi and Ngā Pōtiki hapū through my Pākehā family participation and support of kōhanga reo and kura kaupapa Māori.
 I also have whānau connections to Ngāti Maniapoto, Te Aupōuri, Ngāti Wai and Te Rarawa.

-My general interests include: meditation; staying fit and healthy; te reo me ngā tikanga Māori; ideas and philosophy; languages; culture; music; basketball; travel.
+My general interests include meditation; staying fit and healthy; te reo me ngā tikanga Māori; ideas and philosophy; languages; culture; music; basketball; travel.